openframeworks/ofBook/chapters/shaders/chapter.md

 Next, note how the *draw()* method contains *shader.begin()* and *shader.end()*?
 That's how we tell our renderer that we want to have all the vertices and textures and fragments go through our shader rather than just being passed directly to the framebuffer.
 That's about all there is in our application.

 Alright, onto the shaders themselves.
 In our tutorial examples, these live in the data folder of your application, along with images, fonts, and other data that you might want to load into your application.
-You can also have a shader just as a string in your applciation but we thought it might be nicer to see them in a separte folder so you can work with them outside of your OF app.
+You can also have a shader just as a string in your applciation but we thought it might be nicer to see them in a separte folder so you can work with them outside of your oF app.

 Here's the vertex shader, the first one that will be called in each *draw()* of our application.